Blog

 Children and Routines

-When children first begin engaging in pretend play it is on a functional level.
+Our world revolves around routines.
+When children start engaging in pretend play, it is on a functional level.

 They use objects in a way that they are meant to be used.